 Uganda is a country blessed with two major national parks where you can see the magnificent mountain gorillas in their natural habitat – Mgahinga and Bwindi Impenetrable National Parks.
 To trek these endangered primates, you need to obtain a gorilla permit that allows you to access the national parks.

 Before making any reservations, it is essential to read about the two parks to make an informed decision about which one to visit.
-At Trek Africa Tours, we can provide you with relevant information and advice to help you plan your gorilla trekking safari in Uganda.
+At Trek Africa Expeditions, we can provide you with relevant information and advice to help you plan your gorilla trekking safari in Uganda.

 Contact us today, and we will guide you through the entire process, from obtaining gorilla permits to arranging transportation, accommodation, and other activities to make your trip memorable.
 Don’t miss out on the chance to encounter these gentle giants in their natural habitat.

 Bwindi Impenetrable National Park in Uganda is home to scattered mountain gorilla families in four different regions.
 To ensure a smooth gorilla trekking experience, it is important to book accommodation near the region where you have booked your gorilla permit.
-At Trek Africa Tours, we can handle this on your behalf and provide guidance on where to stay based on your interests and budget.
+At Trek Africa Expeditions, we can handle this on your behalf and provide guidance on where to stay based on your interests and budget.